albertomorini/walletter/README.md

 # Walletter

-~ A simple and minimal, personal finance tool ~
+• A simple and minimal, personal finance tool <br/>

-You can do two things with money: earn it or spend it.
+• You can do two things with money: earn it or spend it.

+## IDEA:
 Every **transaction** has the same metadata:

 - Amount of money (spent or earned)